WreckNoFear/craftycoders-syncs/README.md

 ## What's next for NextStop
 - Scaling the app to include more transport modes (buses, ferries, etc.)
 - Growing the community aspect so commuting feels social, connected, and fun
+- Including more gamifaction by adding a leaderboard
+- Allowing friends to see each other's emissions savings and compare

 ## 👤 Participants
 | **Team Member** 	| **Contribution**      |